 For several months, we have been experiencing a war of extermination and destruction of humans and nature.
 It is a war whose objective is ethnic cleansing, ending the Palestinian cause, and expelling the Palestinian people from their land.
 The destructive power with which the occupation bombs all areas of the Gaza Strip is unprecedented since the occupation of Palestine.

-I have lived through all the wars of the occupation on Palestine, experiencing all the details of the Palestinian cause.
+I have lived through all the wars of the occupation.
 The defeat of the Arab armies lasted only six days in the Naksa of 1967.
-However, the occupation has been bombing Gaza for eight months, and its forces have entered many areas in the Strip.
-The occupation has succeeded in killing and injuring over 100,000 Palestinians and destroying over 70% of Gaza's homes.
-It managed to force people into tents.
-The occupation is waging a war of extermination against two million and four hundred thousand Palestinians, but we are still clinging to our land, and we will not leave it no matter what happens.
+However, the occupation has been bombing Gaza for nearly eight months, and its forces have entered many areas in the Strip.
+The occupation has succeeded in killing and injuring over 100,000 Palestinians and destroying over 70% of Gaza’s homes.
+It has managed to force people into tents.
+The occupation is waging a war of extermination against more than two million Palestinians, but we are still clinging to our land, and we will not leave it no matter what happens.

-I was in constant communication during the early days of the war with my cousin Mukhtar Abu Kaed Abu Seif, 73 years old, who is a resident of Gaza City.
+During the early days of the war, I was in constant communication with my cousin Mukhtar Abu Kaed Abu Saif, 73 years old, who is a resident of Gaza City.
 He refused to leave Gaza City and resisted evacuation.
 He remained steadfast in his home until the occupation tanks reached his house.

-The occupation forces stormed the house of my cousin Mukhtar Abu Kaed in November 2023 and arrested him, along with many of his sons and neighbors.
-The occupation used my elderly cousin as a human shield, parading him around the neighborhoods of Gaza City.
+The occupation forces stormed the house of my cousin Mukhtar Abu Kaed in November 2023 and arrested him, along with many of his sons and neighbours.
+The occupation used my elderly cousin as a human shield, parading him around the neighbourhoods of Gaza City.
 These scenes remind us of the Nakba.
 Generations have changed, but the Israeli criminal mentality remains the same.

-The occupation has committed thousands of crimes since its occupation of Palestine, practicing all forms of destruction, bombing, killing, and displacement against Palestinians.
-It continues settlements in the West Bank since its occupation.
+The occupation has committed thousands of crimes since its occupation of Palestine, practicing all forms of destruction, bombing, killing, and forced displacement against Palestinians.
+It continues building settlements in the West Bank.
 The occupation has violated all agreements and treaties and has maintained a policy of killing Palestinians for over 76 years.

-Since the Oslo Agreement in 1993 between the Palestinian Authority and the Israeli occupation authorities, the occupation has continued its violations.
-This agreement is harmful to the Palestinian people.
+Even after the Oslo Agreement in 1993 between the Palestinian Authority and the Israeli occupation authorities, the occupation continued its violations.
+This agreement was harmful to the Palestinian people.
 Arab and Islamic countries have intervened with many initiatives aimed at creating a Palestinian state and achieving permanent peace in the region.
 However, the occupation insists on continuing the killing, destruction, and displacement of Palestinians.

 The policy of the occupation aimed at killing us and displacing us must stop.
 We are the indigenous people of the land, and we will never leave our land, no matter what happens.
 I hope this unjust war stops, and I can return to my occupied town of Julis before I die.
 This was my dream when I was a child, and it is still my dream as an elderly man.
 If I cannot live to see it fulfilled, my grandchildren will achieve it soon.